 Every working day four people are diagnosed with multiple sclerosis.

 The average age of diagnosis is between 20 and 40 years of age, although symptoms may begin much earlier, and three out of four people living with multiple sclerosis are women.

 No two cases of multiple sclerosis are identical and the severity and progression of the condition cannot be predicted.

-See how every dollar you fundraise, helps to support real people living every day with multiple sclerosis.
-Put yourself in their shoes for a minute and just imagine how your life might change.
-Here is just a couple, of the 23,000 Aussies living with MS who we are fortunate enough to meet and help support, so they do not have to face MS alone.
+See how every dollar you fundraise helps to support real people living every day with multiple sclerosis.
+Put yourself in the shoes of someone who lives with this disease (or even of a family member or carer), and imagine how your life might change.

 The support from generous fundraisers and supporters like you means that nobody has to ever face MS alone.